Mental Health Ministry

 UUS:E’s Mental Health Ministry provides support and recommends resources to people who have, or have had, a mental health diagnosis in their lives, as well as people who are caring for family members and friends who have, or have had, such a diagnosis.

-The Mental Health Ministry Caregivers Group meets as needs arise as a support group for people caring for family members and friends with mental illness and other mental health concerns.
-If you would like to get involved, have questions, or just want to talk, contact the office at 860-646-5151 or uuse153@sbcglobal.net.
+If you would like to get involved, have questions, or just want to talk, contact the office at 860-646-5151 or [email protected]

 Pastoral Care Ministries